whisper-project/in-my-voice.client.swift/docs/instructions.md

 1. Click the Whisper button
 2. OPTIONAL: change your Whisperer settings ([see below](#whisperer-settings)).
-3. Nearby (Bluetooth) listeners can join your conversation automatically (in person) by pressing their Listen button.
-To invite distant (internet) listeners with a link, click the *Send Listen Link* button.
+3. Nearby (Bluetooth) Listeners can join your conversation automatically (in person) by pressing their Listen button.
+To invite internet Listeners with a link, click the *Send Listen Link* button.
    * On iPhone, the button looks like this:<br /> <img src="./phone-share-link.png" alt="iPhone Share Link" style="zoom: 40%;" />
    * On iPad or macOS, the button looks like this:<br />
      <img src="./pad-share-link.png" alt="pad-share-link" style="zoom: 26%;" />
 4. You're ready to go!

-### Tips for whispering: ###
+### Tips for whispering:

 * Listeners will only be able to read whispers sent *after* they join.
 Listeners who join later will not see any of the prior conversation.
-* When whispering in person, you don't necessarily need listeners to connect via their devices.
-You can simply turn on "Read aloud" on your screen and the listener(s) will hear your whispers whenever you type the return key.
+* When whispering in person, you don't necessarily need Listeners to connect via their devices.
+You can simply turn on "Read aloud" on your screen and the Listener(s) will hear your whispers whenever you type the return key.
 * To repeat yourself, you can copy and paste from your previous whispers.
 * You can change your [Whisperer settings](#whisperer-settings) at any point during the conversation.